vitessio/website/content/zh/docs/14.0/reference/vtctl.md

 #### Errors

 * the <code>&lt;sql&gt;</code> argument is required for the <code>&lt;VtGateExecute&gt;</code> command This error occurs if the command is not called with exactly one argument.
-* query commands are disabled (set the --enable_queries flag to enable)
+* query commands are disabled (set the -enable_queries flag to enable)
 * error connecting to vtgate '%v': %v
 * Execute failed: %v